marcaurele/acloudguru-aws-certified-solution-architect/SECURITY.md

 - Shield, simple mode activated by default to protect against DDoS
 - Advanced mode with incident response team and in depth reporting, not paying for resources due to DDoS attack

+### AWS System Manager

+- Patch manager: automated on EC2, on-prem, or multi-cloud to check OS patching.
+Automation with runbooks / playbooks for remediation.
+State manager: enforce a desire state on an EC2 instance.
+Run command: to execute command on nodes.
+Session Manager: access shell on linux, windows, macos; if the SSM agent is installed.

 ### AWS Network Firewall

 AWS Network Firewall provides active traffic flow inspection with real-time network and application layer protections against vulnerability exploits and brute force attacks.
 You can filter network traffic at the perimeter of your VPC using AWS Network Firewall.
 Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service.
 Rule groups in AWS Network Firewall provide detailed criteria for packet inspection and specify what to do when a packet matches the criteria.
 When Network Firewall finds a match between the criteria and a packet, the packet matches the rule group.